tvheadend/tvheadend/docs/class/satip_server.md

 ---

-###General Information
+###How to Configure Tvheadend as a SAT\>IP Server (Basic Guide)

+**1. Define the RTSP Port**

+This can be anything you like, it is recommended that you use 9983 (to avoid permission issues).
+Entering zero (0) in this field will disable the server.

+**2. Export the Tuners**

+In the *Exported tuners* section, enter the number of tuners (per delivery system) that you'd like to export.
+This setting lets the client know how many tuners are available for use, while you can enter any number you like here, exporting more tuners than you have can lead to scanning/tuning failures, e.g. "No free tuner".

+**3. Export Your Networks**

+You must enter a *SAT\>IP source number* for all the [networks](class/mpegts_network) you want to export.
+If you don't export any, you will see the following error message (in the log).

+`satips: SAT>IP server announces an empty tuner list to a client <IP ADDRESS OF CLIENT> (missing network assignment)`

-Only networks with the “SAT>IP Source” field set are exported through the SAT>IP protocol.
-This field is matched through the “src” parameter requested by the SAT>IP client.
+The *SAT\>IP source number* is matched through the “src” parameter requested by the SAT\>IP client.
 Usually (and by default) this value is 1.
 For satellite tuners, this value determines the satellite source (dish).
-By specification position 1 = DiseqC AA, 2 = DiseqC AB, 3 = DiseqC BA, 4 = DiseqC BB, but any numbers may be used - depends on the SAT>IP client.
-Note that if you use a similar number for multiple networks, the first matched network containing the mux with requested parameters will win (also applies to unknown muxes).
+By specification, position 1 = DiseqC AA, 2 = DiseqC AB, 3 = DiseqC BA and 4 = DiseqC BB.

+Note that if you use a similar number for multiple networks, the first matched network containing the mux with the requested parameters will win (also applies to unknown muxes).
----

-###Basic Configuration Guide

-####1.
-Define the RTSP Port

-This can be anything you like, however it is recommended that you use 9983 (to avoid permission issues).
-Entering zero (0) in this field will disable the server.

-####2.
-Export the Tuners

-In the *Exported tuners* section enter the number of tuners (per delivery system) that you'd like to export.
-This setting lets the client know how many tuners are available for use.
-While you can enter any number you like here, exporting more tuners than you have can lead to scanning/tuning failures, e.g. "No free tuner".

-####3.
-Export Your Networks

-Tvheadend won't export any tuners without any assigned networks, if you haven't already done so you must enter a *SAT\>IP source number* for a [network](class/mpegts_network).
-If you don't export a network you may see the following debug error message.

-`satips: SAT>IP server announces an empty tuner list to a client <IP ADDRESS OF CLIENT> (missing network assignment)`

-####4.
-Configure Your Client
+**4. Configure Your Client**

-Hopefully (and if everything went to plan) your client should have now detected Tvheadend as a SAT\>IP server, if not, you may want to trigger service discovery or restart it.
+Hopefully (and if everything went to plan) your client should have now detected Tvheadend as a SAT\>IP server.
+If not, restart or force it to perform a service discovery.

 ---